 - Assigning tasks.
 Distributing the workload is much easier when you use digital asset management.
 If you want a junior to fix edits or wouldn’t mind feedback from a senior, tag a teammate in a comment to assign a new task to him.
 Such an efficient collaboration system helps creative directors avoid miscommunication and know who’s handling each part of the project.

 - Integrations.
 Designers work with a wide range of tools — prototyping, editing, and photo organizing software.
 Often, we use platforms that help publish our work on social media as well.
 As the toolset becomes broader, it gets harder to navigate.
 The good news is, DAM software can seamlessly connect all the tools you use for asset editing, publishing, and task management in one.
-Top-notch file management solutions are integrated with Adobe Creative Cloud, G Suite, and other platforms.
+Top-notch file management solutions are integrated with Adobe Creative Cloud, Google Workspace, and other platforms.
 It’s highly convenient to use a platform that supports Zapier since you’ll be able to create custom integrations.

 5 Levels of File Management For Designers